-How does a smoked turkey with crispy skin and maple flavors sound?
+How does a pellet-smoked turkey with crispy skin and maple flavors sound?
 Heavenly delicious, we bet.

 We’re big fans of smoking turkeys on a pellet grill.
-In fact, we have a few tricks of our own for getting a luscious taste each time.
+We have a few tricks of our own for getting a luscious taste each time.
 Discover them in this quick guide.

-The first thing you’ll need to successfully smoke a turkey on a pellet grill is time.
+The first thing you’ll need to successfully smoke turkeys on pellet grills is time.

 You’ll need about 7 hours just for smoking.
 Keep in mind that you need to brine the bird overnight, and you’re looking at two full afternoons of fun.